Dispose of Flower Pots and Flats Right

 Also, consider using pots and flats in a craft project or use them to organize your hardware.
 See some great ideas from This Old House.

-If you are not able to use a drop-off recycling location or a reuse program, place empty plastic flower pots, packs and flats in the trash for disposal.
+If you are unable to use a drop-off recycling location or a reuse program, place empty plastic flower pots, packs, and flats in the trash for disposal.

 Ceramic and terra cotta clay plant pots cannot be recycled.
 Broken ones should go in the garbage.